 Academic credentials: Transcript, diploma, English translation

 We require applicants’ credentials to be at least the equivalent to a four-year bachelor’s degree from a regionally-accredited U.S. institution.
 If you completed your undergraduate or graduate work at a college or university outside of the United States, you must complete a transcript evaluation.
-There are two options available to applicants in need of a transcript evaluation.
+There are three options available to applicants in need of a transcript evaluation.

 If you already have a transcript evaluation, or would prefer to have it completed on your own, please contact the admissions office at email@example.com or (651) 962-8800 to ensure that the evaluation service you use is accepted by our university.